sheldonhull/sheldonhull.hugo/content/blog/2018-07-23-deleting-a-directory-that-has-a-trailing-space-shouldn-t-be-this-hard.md

 ---
 date: "2018-07-23T00:00:00Z"
-excerpt: Can't delete a directory due to some edge case in naming errors... like a trailing space.
+summary: Can't delete a directory due to some edge case in naming errors... like a trailing space.
 Here's the fix!
 last_modified_at: "2019-03-18"
 published: true